The Royal Palace

-Queen Mary of Guise, last defender of the Auld Alliance with France and champion of the Catholic faith against the Protestant Reformation, died there in 1560.
+Queen Mary of Guise died in the palace in 1560.
+She was the last defender of the Auld Alliance with France and champion of the Catholic faith against the Protestant Reformation.

-It was here too that her daughter, Mary Queen of Scots, gave birth to James VI in in 1566.
-The birth was difficult and one of Mary’s companions supposedly tried using magic to transfer the birth pangs onto a servant.
+Her daughter, Mary Queen of Scots, gave birth to James VI here in 1566.
+The labour was difficult and a companion of the queen is said to have tried using magic to transfer the birth pangs to a servant.

-Charles I was the last sovereign to stay at the palace, sleeping there on 19 June, 1633, the night before his Scottish coronation.
+King Charles I was the last monarch to stay at the palace.
+He slept here on 17 June 1633, the night before his Scottish coronation.